JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 - `GP`: an atomic Gaussian process, whose `MeanFunction` and `Kernel` are specified directly.
 - `CompositeGP`: a Gaussian process composed of other `AbstractGP`s, whose properties are determined recursively from the `AbstractGP`s of which it is composed.

-This documentation provides the information necessary to understand the internals of Stheno, and to extend it with your own custom functionality.
+This documentation provides the information necessary to understand the internals of Stheno, and to extend it with custom functionality.